nodejs/node/doc/api/stream.md

 first argument.
 To reliably detect write errors, add a listener for the `'error'` event.

-The return value is `true` if the internal buffer is less than the `highWaterMark` configured when the stream was created after admitting `chunk`.
+The return value is `true` if the internal buffer size is less than the `highWaterMark` and the number of pending writes is less than the `pendingWaterMark`, both configured when the stream was created after admitting `chunk`.
 If `false` is returned, further attempts to write data to the stream should stop until the [`'drain'`][] event is emitted.

 While a stream is not draining, calls to `write()` will buffer `chunk`, and return false.
 Once all currently buffered chunks are drained (accepted for